Foods that speed metabolism -- a faster metabolic rate

 So avoid: peanuts, pecans, pine nuts, cashews, pistachio nuts, hazel nuts, pumpkin seeds, brazil nuts, sunflower seeds, and almonds.

 The carbohydrates good and bad

 If you want to lose excess body fat, we recommend consuming less than one-tenth of that -- 25 grams on most days.
 At least if you have your physician’s blessing, you won’t damage your health.
-There is no minimum daily requirement for carbohydrates; in other words, they are not necessary for excellent health.
+There is no minimum daily requirement for carbohydrates; in other words, they are not necessary for excellent health or to sustain life.

 In addition, most of the carbohydrates consumed by North Americans are refined processed carbohydrates (rather than carbohydrates from natural sources such as vegetables and wild berries).

-Refined processed carbohydrates are a major cause of heart disease, weight gain, obesity, diabetes, some cancers, and other diet related diseases.
+Over consumtion of refined processed carbohydrates is a major cause of heart disease, weight gain, obesity, diabetes, some cancers, high blood pressure, and many other food related diseases!

 On the other hand, if you completely eliminate carbs, you may not feel less energetic.
 Experiment to find what works best for you.
 However, please don't exceed 15 to 20 grams on most days if you are interested in foods that speed metabolism for weight loss.

 After a week your leptin levels will fall to about half their normal level.
 This isn't good.
 It signals your body that you are starving and, in response, your body will reduce its metabolic rate and burn less fat.

 So, for most people what works well is one cheat day per week.